GRE Score Improvement Guide

 For example, if you find RC passages difficult but are very confident in Quants questions, give more time to practice RC passages but do not ignore your Quants questions.
 You don’t want to be surprised on the test day right?

-Then, start taking the full-length tests and time each section to get used to the time factor.
+Then, start taking the full-length GRE sample tests and time each section to get used to the time factor.
 It is really recommended that you take the computer-based tests, as many as possible.

 There are plenty of options available for practice and it is advisable to use these resources exhaustively.
-There are official practice test options given by the ETS but they are very limited in number and much fewer are free.
+There are official practice test options given by the Educational Testing Service – ETS (The GRE PowerPrep tests) but they are very limited in number and much fewer are free.

-You also have the ‘Official Guide’ by the test writers themselves, the ETS, which have separate exercises dedicated to individual question types.
+Coming to GRE study guides, you have the option of using the ‘Official Guide’ written by the test makers themselves, the ETS.
+This guide has separate exercises dedicated to individual question types.

 Our 65-minute diagnostic practice test will give you an idea about where you stand.
 Plus, receive a detailed report on your GRE readiness, strengths and weaknesses.

-Furthermore, our GRE app has a bunch of free practice questions that will give you practice on individual question types.
+Furthermore, GRE app has a bunch of free GRE tests that will give you practice on individual question types.

 Subscribe to us